-Applicants will be considered in the order of priority as follows: in accordance with the community-specific preferences (Exhibit B of this plan), by lottery number (if such process is implemented), or by chronological order: date and time of application.
-Priority for units will be given to applicants who meet any applicable community preferences.
+Applicants will be considered in the order of priority as follows: in accordance with community-specific preferences (Exhibit B of this plan), by lottery number (if such process is implemented), or by chronological order: date and time of application.
 Applicants at the top of a Waiting List will be notified of upcoming vacancies of apartments that meet their selected unit preference and will be given the opportunity to set up an appointment for an interview to determine current eligibility.
-After the interview, the application will be screened and verified prior to being offered a lease.
+After the interview, the application will be screened and verified prior to being offered a unit.
 Participating in an interview does not guarantee that the applicant will be eligible or that an apartment will be offered to the applicant.

 Apartments designed specifically for a person with disabilities, whenever possible, will be rented to a household or individual needing that specific apartment type.
 These apartments will be offered first to current residents, and then to applicants, who have noted the need for such an apartment on their application, based on their chronological order on the Waiting List.
 In all instances, an apartment designed specifically for a person with disabilities should be rented to a household with a member needing that type of unit.
 Outreach will be done with community agencies and organizations to accomplish this.

-In the unlikely event that no resident or applicant requires that apartment type, the next applicant on the Waiting List can be housed there temporarily only after signing a lease addendum that they will move at their own expense within 30 days of written notification by management that there is a need for their particular apartment and an appropriate sized apartment is available.
+In the unlikely event that no resident or applicant requires that apartment type, the next applicant on the Waiting List can be housed there temporarily only after signing a lease addendum stating that they will move at their own expense within 30 days of written notification by management that there is a need for their particular apartment and an appropriate sized apartment is available.